ustaxcourt/ef-cms/docs/README.md

 | Testing | See [testing overview](./testing.md).
 | Email | The [email documentation](./architecture/email.md) includes sending domains and information about SPF, DKIM, and DMARC records.

+See the [architecture decision records folder](./architecture/decisions/) for more insight into how the application’s architecture came to be.

 ## Developing EF-CMS on a local developer machine

 | Item | Description